New bail laws could mean some suspects go free by end of year

-ROCHESTER, NY (WROC-TV) New laws taking effect on January 1 could mean certain suspects will be set free without having to pay cash bail.
+ROCHESTER, N.Y.
+(WROC) — New laws taking effect on January 1 could mean certain suspects will be set free without having to pay cash bail.
 Supporters say these are for mostly non-violent crimes, will help remedy the problem of overcrowding in jails, and deliver constitutional rights.

 “The system that currently exists results in people being detained, unable to post bail,” says attorney Mark Foti.
 He says individuals should be presumed innocent until proven guilty.
 Adding that holding people with no conviction, at a high bail limit they can’t post is unconstitutional.